MetaMask/metamask-docs/services/concepts/websockets.md

 ## Pricing

+For users on [Infura's credit pricing plan](../get-started/pricing/index.md), subscribing and unsubscribing to events using the `eth_subscribe` and `eth_unsubscribe` methods consume credits from your daily quota.
+Credits are consumed for these actions to prevent spamming, even if no valuable data is sent.

+:::tip

+Refer to the [credit cost table](../get-started/pricing/credit-cost.md) for more information about the credit costs associated with the relevant method calls.

-WebSocket activity is counted toward your daily request limits.
-View the [Infura pricing](https://www.infura.io/pricing) for more information about your request limits.
+For users on the existing request-based billing system, WebSocket activity is counted toward your daily request limits.
+View the [Infura pricing website](https://www.infura.io/pricing) for more information about your request limits.

-:::info Pricing model may change

-Infura might change the pricing model and implement some limitations on subscriptions over WebSockets in the future.
-Before implementing any changes, customers will receive advanced notification, so they can consider the best option for their needs.

 :::

+Additional credit-based charges are applied for the events returned:

+- `newHeads`: Each new block event consumes 50 credits from your daily quota.
+This event is triggered once per announced block.
+- `logs`: Depending on the filters applied, this event can consume 300 credits per block from your daily quota.
+At most, one event per announced block is charged, and potentially none if filter constraints are not met.
+- `newPendingTransaction`: An event is generated every 700-800ms, aggregating the total amount of pending transactions collected during that period.
+Each event consumes 200 credits from your daily quota.